 Please see full Prescribing Information, including Boxed WARNINGS and Medication Guide, for additional Important Safety Information.

 The information contained in this section of the site is intended for US healthcare professionals only.
 Click “Proceed” if you are a healthcare professional.Proceed

-By using the Valcyte® Co-pay Card Program, the patient acknowledges and confirms that at the time of usage, (s)he is currently eligible and meets the criteria set forth in the terms and conditions described.
+By using the Valcyte® Co-pay Card program, the patient acknowledges and confirms that at the time of usage, he/she is currently eligible and meets the criteria set forth in the Terms and Conditions described.

 This Co-pay Card is valid ONLY for patients with commercial (private or non-governmental) insurance.
 It is not valid for patients who are government beneficiaries or whose medications are covered, in whole or in part, under Medicaid, Medicare Parts A, B, C, and/or D, TRICARE, CHAMPUS, Puerto Rico Government Health Insurance Plan, or any other state or federal healthcare program.
 Patients who become government beneficiaries during their enrollment period will no longer be eligible for the program as of the date they become government beneficiaries.

 This Co-pay Card program is not health insurance or a benefit plan.
 Distribution or use of the Co-pay Card does not obligate use or continuing use of any specific product or provider.
 Patient or guardian is responsible for reporting the receipt of all Co-pay Card program benefits or reimbursement received to any insurer, health plan, or other third party who pays for or reimburses any part of the prescription filled using the Co-pay Card program, as may be required.